 Core comes in three colors:

-For the most part, it is best to stick with white or black picture matting, that is about 2-4 inches wide.
+The bottom line is that mats are great for enhancing your art work, leading to higher sales of your products.
+For the most part, it is best to stick with white or black picture matting, that is about 2-4" wide.
 Picture matting show kits are essential if you are presenting many pieces of work and need a way to protect and present the mats.
 Conservation matting isn’t always necessary, but many customers do demand it, and all competitive shows do!
 Experiment, experiment and experiment some more and that Matboard and More® is dedicated to helping you present your art in the most beautiful way possible!
 Thank you to Judith Edwards and Allan Price for sharing their art work with us